jens-ox/oda/README.md

 * `BUCKET`: name of a S3 Bucket for storing data snapshots
 * `ACCESS_KEY`: AWS IAM access key ID.
 Needs to have `read` and `write` permission to your S3 bucket.
 * `ACCESS_KEY_SECRET`: AWS IAM access key secret.

+## Adding exporters

+1. Create an exporter in `/crawl/exporters/my-exporter.ts`.
+2. Create a new entry in the `Source` table of your database.
+3. Add the exporter to `/crawl/exporters/index.ts` using the ID you chose when adding the source to the database.